 4. Everyone needs to invest in employability

-5. Leaders are more important
+5. Leaders are more and more important

-As organisational change accelerates the instigation of career development conversations can’t be left with the employee alone.
-Having the right people with the right skills in the right roles needs senior management input to ensure it happens.
-Leaders need to identify the talent needs for their business and engage with HR to make sure they are delivered.
+As organisational change accelerates, the instigation of career development conversations can’t be left with the employee alone.
+Having the right people with the right skills in the right roles needs senior management input to ensure it happens Leaders need to identify the talent needs for their business and engage with HR to make sure they are delivered.

 So how do you turn these challenging trends into positive career management opportunities?
 You can download our whitepaper to discover more about the specific areas we believe will allow HR to achieve that.
-But one thing is certain: there is everything to be gained by closing the career management gap, not least to ensure your business has engaged employees with the right skills for your organisation’s long-term success.
+But one thing is certain: there is everything to be gained by closing the career management gap, not least to ensure your business has engaged employees with the right skills to ensure your organisation’s long-term success.

-To find out more and lead the way to successful career management, download our whitepaper.
+To find out more and lead the way to successful career management download our whitepaper.